davidho95/tfmonopoles/README.md

 The package also contains a set of functions for common operations on (mainly) SU(2) gauge theories.
 As the functionality of the package grows, this may be split into submodules.

 ## Monopole Instantons
-The subdirectory `monopoleInstanton` contains the code used to generate monopole instanton solutions in lattice field theory (the field theory analogue of the calculation in [this paper](https://www.sciencedirect.com/science/article/abs/pii/0550321382905119), which is unfortunately behind a paywall).
-The manuscript on this calculation is in production and will appear on arXiv soon.
-For more information [contact the author](mailto:d.ho17@imperial.ac.uk).
+The subdirectory `monopoleInstanton` contains the code used to generate monopole instanton solutions in lattice field theory, detailed in [this preprint](https://arxiv.org/abs/2103.12799) For more information [contact the author](mailto:d.ho17@imperial.ac.uk).

+## Attribution
+If you use this code in research, please cite the following paper:

+@article{Ho2021instanton,
+    author = "Ho, David L.-J. and Rajantie, Arttu", title = "{Instanton solution for Schwinger production of 't Hooft-Polyakov monopoles}", eprint = "2103.12799",
+    archivePrefix = "arXiv",
+    primaryClass = "hep-th",
+    reportNumber = "IMPERIAL-TP-2021-DH-04",
+    month = "3",
+    year = "2021"
+}

 ## Notes
 Currently these calculations cannot use GPU optimisation, as tensorflow does have support for complex numbers on GPUs (see relevant issue [here](https://github.com/tensorflow/tensorflow/issues/44834)).
 A quick way to ensure the program is run on CPU if GPUs are available in a Linux environment is to set the environment variable `CUDA_VISIBLE_DEVICES` using